White light and angels.

-This landscape, this faint rise up to the main road tells other stories, Barton Turf touches RAF Neatishead, home to the radar museum, the longest serving one in the world, from 1941 onwards.
+This landscape, this faint rise up to the main road tells other stories, Barton Turf touches RAF Neatishead, home to the radar museum, the longest serving one in the world, listening and watching from 1941 onwards until fairly recently.
 This is a Cold War landscape, and while the rain might sap your body heat, the Cold War control room in the old base a mile away carries a far heftier chill.
 I visited once, a year or so ago.
 A restored Bloodhound Missile stands sentry outside, tip poised ready to flense the sky.
-The defunct rotor sits stationary, gathering nothing but bird shit and leaves, Once upon a time it could fry a gull, so powerful were it’s microwaves.
+The defunct rotor sits stationary, gathering nothing but bird shit and leaves, Once upon a time it’s alleged it could fry a gull, so powerful were the microwaves.

 We were shown around by an ex-RAF chap who had served in an almost identical station in Germany.
 The group asked questions against a wall of lights, maps and controls.
-Some of the matter-of-fact answers, the details about what would have happened in the event of a nuclear attack freeze me to the core, the Okay well if that’s it, if we’re all done, hit them with everything we have and fuck ’em attitude of a society that existed in the shadow of annihilation.
-The eighties a previous high water mark of filth and malice between East and West, something that several generations can remember very well, it still haunted my dreams.
-The drips of it all created radiating overlapping circles in our points of reference; from music and art to film and performance.
+Some of the matter-of-fact answers, the details about what would have happened in the event of a nuclear attack froze me to the core, the Okay well if that’s it, if we’re all done, hit them with everything we have and fuck ’em attitude of a society that existed in the shadow of annihilation.
+The eighties a previous high water mark of filth and malice between East and West, something that several generations can remember very well, it still haunts my dreams.
+The drips of that created radiating overlapping circles in those generation’s points of reference; from music and art to film and performance.
 And here we are again with fools at the controls on all sides again.
-Ho, and indeed hum.
+Ho hum.

 Of the intention